Cody Bellinger Preview, Player Props: Cubs vs. Braves

 Cody Bellinger At The Plate

-- Bellinger leads Chicago in total hits (146) this season while batting .305 with 55 extra-base hits.
+- Bellinger leads Chicago with 149 hits, batting .309 this season with 55 extra-base hits.

-- Among the qualifying hitters in baseball, he ranks seventh in batting average, 31st in on-base percentage, and ninth in slugging.
+- Among the qualifying hitters, he ranks sixth in batting average, while his on-base percentage ranks 26th and he is ninth in slugging.

-- Bellinger has reached base via a hit in 93 games this year (of 125 played), and had multiple hits in 41 of those games.

-- In 58 games this year (46.4%), Bellinger has picked up an RBI, and in 21 of those games (16.8%) he had two or more.
-He has also driven in three or more of his team's runs in 11 contests.
+- In 46.8% of his games this season, Bellinger has had at least one RBI.
+He's picked up more than one in 16.7% and driven in three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.